 Not all larvae are herbivores; many are ferocious predators.
 Ladybird beetle (ladybugs) larvae are an example.
 They look like tiny dragons, and they’re merciless hunting machines, eating just about anything small enough for them to overpower.

 Larvae come in all sizes, with some growing very large.
 One example is the Tobacco Hornworm, Manduca sexta (shown at the top of this page), which grows fat and up to 4 inches long.
 Minuscule at first, they eventually become easy to spot as they grow larger from munching on their favorite food, tomato plants.

 Most insect larvae are worm-like in shape.
 Fly larvae are those white, wormy, squirmy things called maggots.
 Beetle larvae are usually whitish and commonly called grubs, or brownish and called wireworms.
 Some larvae are parasites, and there are others, like mosquito larvae, which live in water.
 Most larvae have legs, but some do not.

 The form and color of cocoons vary.
-Some insects spin a silk chrysalis (KRIS-uh-lus).
-Others make a cocoon out of their own sticky saliva mixed with mud, sand, dead leaves or wood.
+Some insects spin a silk cocoon.
+Others make one out of their sticky saliva mixed with mud, sand, dead leaves or wood.
 A cocoon may be just one of the cells in a nest full of cells constructed by the parent.
 They may be buried or hanging from or within foliage.
 They may be loose or tight, soft or hard, or have many layers.

 And, so, on it goes!
-Another cycle begins when the mature males and females head out to produce a new generation.
+Another cycle begins when the now-mature males and females head out to produce a new generation.

 ¹ Top photo: The Tobacco Hornworm caterpillar grows to be very large, but it’s harmless, as this youngster demonstrates.
 Its parents are Carolina sphinx moths, Manduca sext. (© Nathalie Fisher)